 The 'training can commence from' and 'training must commence by' dates will be identified in the Agreed Budget attached to the Grant Deed.
-RTOs can apply to change the 'training in all places must commence by date' by submitting a request to the Building a Skilled Workforce - Jobseeker email address: jobseekerfund@skills.tas.gov.au
+RTOs can apply to change the 'training in all places must commence by date' by submitting a request to the Building a Skilled Workforce - Existing Worker email address: existingworkerfund@skills.tas.gov.au.